confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 ***

-### molecule/rbac-kafka-connect-replicator-kerberos-mtls-custom
+### molecule/rbac-kafka-connect-replicator-kerberos-mtls-custom-ubuntu

-#### Scenario rbac-kafka-connect-replicator-kerberos-mtls-custom test's the following:
+#### Scenario rbac-kafka-connect-replicator-kerberos-mtls-custom-ubuntu test's the following:

 Installation of Confluent Platform on Ubuntu2204.